UoPeople – What should my study look like?

 I use a small Acer computer (Swift 5 – Intel Core i5, 8GB RAM, 500GB M.2 SSD) and have an extra Bluetooth keyboard and mouse connected to it as I type faster on these.
 Then I have an additional 22” screen connected to my computer so that I can extend my monitor to the right of me.

 My operating system is Windows 10 Home, and I use MS Office 2019 Professional.
-I believe that UoPeople students can use Office365 online, albeit I have never tried to use that facility.
+I believe that UoPeople students can use Office 365 online, although I have never used it.

-This computer obviously has a built-in camera which I need for my proctored exams.
-I make use of the ProctorU service, where the proctor sits anywhere in the world and watches me online.
+This computer obviously has a built-in camera, which I need for my proctored exams.
+I use the ProctorU service, where a proctor can sit anywhere in the world and watch me online.
 During these exams, I had to disconnect the extra screen as the proctor could only monitor one display at a time.

-Although I have a printer in my house connected to my internal Wi-Fi network, I hardly ever print something out.
-I usually print to PDF (using Foxit Reader) and create annotation layers on the PDF document if I need to make notes.
+Although I have a printer at home connected to my internal Wi-Fi network, I hardly ever print anything.
+I usually print to PDF (using Foxit Reader) and create annotation layers in the PDF if I need to take notes.
 You can also highlight text in the PDF document.

 Another feature South Africa is notorious for is the load shedding of our electricity grid.
 So far, I have never had a situation where I was busy with an exam, and the power failed.
 But if it happens, my little Acer’s battery should last at least two to three hours.
-My internet connection is on a small UPS (uninterruptable power supply), which keeps the Mikrotik Router and the two Ubiquiti Unifi AC-LITE radios running for about 30 to 40 minutes.
+My internet connection is powered by a small UPS (uninterruptible power supply), which keeps the MikroTik router and the two Ubiquiti UniFi AC-Lite radios running for about 30 to 40 minutes.
 But I wonder what the proctor will say when I have to light up a candle to see my keyboard.